jroakes/AutoMCP/docs/getting-started/quick_start.md

     "max_depth": 3,
     "max_pages": 100
   },
-  "prompts": {
+  "prompts": [
-    "example_prompt": {
+    {
+      "name": "example_prompt",
-      "description": "An example prompt for this API", "content": "Here is how to use the API effectively..."
+      "description": "An example prompt for the API", "content": "Here is how to use the API effectively..."
     }
-  }
+  ]
 }
 ```